Izabella (the Woodstock Strat)

 1. Right-handed Strat strung upside-down โ€” the wound string at the top, plain string at the bottom orientation changes pickup response in a subtle but real way

-2. A germanium Fuzz Face unit (early Dallas Arbiter or equivalent) โ€” the Woodstock lead tone lives in that fuzz
+2. A germanium Fuzz Face unit (early Dallas Arbiter or modern equivalent) โ€” the Woodstock lead tone lives in that fuzz

 3. A Vox wah swept slowly and deliberately, more as a filter than a wah